-1. Lean on Others
+1. Lean on others.

-Brooks reiterates the importance of leaning on a community of fellow breast cancer warriors and survivors.
-“While the support of our family and friends is important, connecting with others who have experienced breast cancer can aid in building strength and resiliency.”
-Support groups could just be the thing you need to improve your mental wellbeing.
+It’s hard to overstate the importance of leaning on a community of fellow breast cancer warriors and survivors.
+While the support of our family and friends is important, connecting with others who have experienced breast cancer can aid in building strength and resiliency.
+Support groups could just be the thing you need to improve your mental well-being.
 Plus, sharing your survivor stories can be extremely therapeutic.

-2. Let It Out
+2. Let it out.

-3. Talk to a Professional
+4. Talk to a professional.

 Support from the breast cancer community and your loved ones is essential.
 However, you might need a little extra guidance and support along the way.
 If you’ve been diagnosed with breast cancer, talking to a mental health professional can offer added help and support.
 More specifically, counselors and therapists can provide you with effective coping mechanisms for dealing with difficult emotions and overcoming some of the other mental roadblocks standing in your way of happiness.

 Mentally and emotionally overcoming a traumatic event like breast cancer won’t be a straightforward process.
-You’ll have your highs and lows, and that’s totally okay.
+You’ll have your highs and lows, and that’s okay.
 Just be sure to lean on your support system, which ideally consists of your loved ones, fellow breast cancer warriors, and a mental health professional.
 And remember to offer that same support to other warriors and survivors along the way.